PuzzelSolutions/SMS/sections/interfaces/http-get.md

 [Back to main page](https://github.com/Intelecom/sms/) - [Table of contents](/sections/overview.md) - [Previous section](/sections/interfaces/soap.md) -  [Next section](/sections/interfaces/smtp.md)

-This section describes how to integrate towards the Intelecom SMS Gateway HTTP(S) GET API.
+This section describes how to integrate towards the Puzzel SMS Gateway HTTP(S) GET API.

 The content provider may invoke the SMS Gateway (SMSGW) using HTTP GET queries.
 Though not as flexible as its SOAP / REST counterparts, it is a very easy protocol to integrate with, and to send simple test messages from your browser for example.
 If you need to integrate a third party product to SMS, this protocol is often the only option.
 However, as mentioned earlier, we recommend that you integrate using the [REST API](/sections/interfaces/rest.md) if you have the possibility to do so.